mthsmcd/MachineLearningTurbulenceModels/README.md

 1) Pull the repository, preferably into your $WM_PROJECT_USER_DIR
 3) Navigate to the repository's directory `of-turbulence-models`
 3) Use the command `wmake libso`
-4) To use the models it's necessary to include the line below into your simulation's controlDict:
+4) It's necessary to include the line below into your simulation's controlDict in order to use the models:
   `libs ("libMachineLearningTurbulenceModels.so");`
 5) Change the turbulence model in `constant/turbulenceProperties` into one of the 4 models of this library.